-Here’s a little dating advice for those who are tired of the single scene, but might be feeling terminally single…
+Here’s a little dating advice for those who are tired of the single scene, and might be feeling terminally single…

 The term “terminally single” was my username while I was dating online (off and on for about 3 years).